Life Insurance for the BreadWinner!

-Life Insurance for the Primary Income Provider- Importance and Significance Explained
+Life Insurance for the Breadwinner- Importance and Significance Explained

 Life Insurance for the primary income provider is a huge financial decision and a very important one.
 If your reading this, I’m assuming you already understand the need exist but maybe you have some questions?
 My hope is this can provide you the information needed to make the correct decision regarding your life insurance.

 If so, I don’t blame you.
 Below, I have outlined 3 main reasons why you should be carrying life insurance if you find yourself in this situation.
 Many self-employed or entrepreneurs are currently carrying no life insurance at all.
 This could be a devastating mistake for their legacy and families financial future.
 So let’s jump into those five reasons.

 Life Insurance for the Breadwinner- Reason Number 1 – Income Replacement

 Now, this one seems pretty straightforward right; I think so.
 Many times, I have had a prospective client not see the value in replacing the income he or she was providing for the family during his or her living years.

 Most Life Insurance Carriers will offer up to a 12x multiplier of one’s income.
 Certain carriers do not need much extra legwork to allow you to do a 30x multiplier for your death benefit in the event something was to happen.